vishvAsa/sanskrit/shixA/svaraH/svaritaH/uchchAraNam/svanirNayaH.md

 - One must not forget where the authority of other shikSha-s come from.
 It’s not that they sound more pleasant and beautiful.
 Rather, it is either that:
   - they (spuriously) claim to be what some ancient sage (pANini for example) agrees with;
   - or that they dominate today.

+### Demonstrations
+Examples of this accent system - [here](/sanskrit/registers/early-vedic).

+Like sannatara, svarita here seems more theoretical than tangible (emphasis being on the udAtta).
+Still, svaritas should be more apparent in case of dIrgha-s (eg. विश्व᳓देवा https://youtu.be/EOJfp1GRM4k?t=151 ) and svatantra-svarita-s.
+The laxaNa-granthas would naturally theorize udAtta-borders beyond what's readily apparent.

 ## अर्वाचीनव्यवस्थापक्षे
 Appeal of the non-pANinIya system